SOA Constitution and By-Laws

 NCHSAA State Championships: Mileage will be paid by the above rates and guidelines for each sports mileage will be in effect.
 Football and basketball crew members will also receive a travel per diem of $50.00.

-Regional Supervisor(s) Travel: Regional Supervisor(s) of the Southwestern Officials Association shall be reimbursed for travel necessary to attend required NCHSAA meetings or events, based upon the above rates.
+Regional Supervisor(s) Travel: Regional Supervisor(s) of the Southwestern Officials Association shall be reimbursed for travel and per diem necessary to attend required NCHSAA meetings or events, based upon the above rates.
 Basketball and Football Regional Supervisor(s) will be granted travel if they have a crew working in a NCHSAA Championship game or an official in an All Star contest in which they attend.
 The Regional Supervisor(s) will be granted the same benefits as the crew (mileage and per diem).

 Section 3.
 Shrine Bowl Donations: A donation of $200.00 will be made to the Shrine Bowl Committee for the years in which we have an official participating in the Shrine Bowl game.

 Section 4.
 Officials Awards: Nominations for Official of the Year Award, in each sport, shall be submitted to the President from the membership at large.
 Nominated officials will then be submitted to the board for a decision thereof.
 The Lifetime Service award will be a board decision only, may only be given to an official after ten (10) years of service, and is which is fully retired from officiating.

 Section 5.
 Playoff Assignments and All-Star Games: The Regional Supervisor(s) will recommend playoff assignments to the board of directors (third round and up for football and basketball), as well as recommendations for after season contests (ie: East/West, Shrine Bowl) for approval.

 Section 6.
 Annual Awards Dinner: The Annual Awards Dinner shall be held in conjunction with the Regular Annual Meeting during the month of March each year, at an alternating venue.
 The date, time and location shall be decided by the board.